-Social media sensing has become an essential tool for monitoring and responding to a wide range of real-world events, including natural disasters such as fires.
-With the help of advanced algorithms and machine learning, researchers and emergency responders can collect and analyze vast amounts of social media data in real-time, providing crucial insights into the location, spread, and impact of fires.
+Social media sensing has become an essential tool for monitoring and responding to a wide range of realworld events, including natural disasters such as wilfdfires.
+With the help of advanced algorithms and machine learning, researchers and emergency responders can collect and analyze vast amounts of social media data in real-time, providing crucial insights into the location, spread, and impact of wildfires.
+This real-time analysis of extensive social media datasets offers valuable insights not only into the detrimental aspects of wildfires but also their potential positive effects.
+By comprehending the location, propagation, and consequences of wildfires, this approach enables us to not only address the disaster's adverse impacts but also harness the information for proactive decision-making and resource allocation.

 The vast amount of information contained in social media can be utilized for various purposes and applications.
 With the increasing use of mobile phones, people who use social media have begun to frequently report various disaster incidents that impact their daily lives.
 This allows the wider public to participate in disaster monitoring by reporting incidents connected to such events (Saroj et al., 2020).
 The use of social media sensing for fire management has many advantages.
-It allows early detection of fires, even in remote or difficult-to-reach areas, by collecting information from a variety of sources.
+It allows early detection of wildfires, even in remote or difficult-to-reach areas, by collecting information from a variety of sources.
 This information can help emergency responders quickly assess the situation, allocate resources, and coordinate their efforts.
 Additionally, social media data can provide important context and situational awareness, such as the size and direction of the fire, areas affected, and the number of people in need of assistance.